Share this:

 125 W 4th Street (Downtown)

-Caffe Vivace
+Caffè Vivace

 975 East McMillan Street (Walnut Hills)

 Caffè Vivace is a coffee house by day and a jazz lounge by night.
 It provides a space for Cincinnatians to gather, work, socialize, and herald the musical art form of jazz.
-Tunes typically include early Jazz, bebop, funk, melodies, swing era, and big bands.
+Tunes typically include early jazz, bebop, funk, swing-era melodies, and big bands.

 First Unitarian Church